lijiejie/subDomainsBrute/README.md

 	Options:
-	  --version             show program's version number and exit -h, --help            show this help message and exit --full                Full scan, a large NAMES FILE will be used during the scan
+	  --version             show program's version number and exit -h, --help            show this help message and exit -f FILE               A file contains new line delimited subs, default is subnames.txt.
+	  --full                Full scan, NAMES FILE subnames_full.txt will be used to brute
 	  -i, --ignore-intranet
 	                        Ignore domains pointed to private IPs
 	  -t THREADS, --threads=THREADS